I’m tired of the floods of articles on cheaters.

 I’ll wait for the shocked gasps to subside, but it’s the truth.
 It isn’t so much that I think it’s a good thing, but it’s somehow become the worst crime, surpassing neglect or abuse.
 “I’ll forgive anything, except cheating.”
 Heard that time and time again.

-Worse, it ignores other serious violations, allowing someone who is breaking far worse ethical codes to feel superior because “they aren’t cheating.”
+Worse, it ignores other serious violations, thereby allowing someone who is breaking far worse ethical codes to feel superior because “they aren’t cheating.”
 Great.
-They may be the one who neglects their spouse, the childcare/stays away from home all the time/burns through the family’s disposable income/drinks too much/nags and belittles the other’s work and accomplishments— but when their spouse ends up emotionally connecting and even sleeping with the person that DOES make them feel valuable, it’s the “cheater” that is the bad guy.
-Both are at fault, but I put the bulk of the blame on the abuser/neglector.
+So they aren’t a “cheater.”
+But they could be worse.
+They may be the one who neglects their spouse, the child, who stays away from home all the time, burns through the family’s disposable income, drinks too much, nags and belittles the other’s work and accomplishments— but when their spouse ends up emotionally connecting and even sleeping with the person that make them feel valuable, it’s the “cheater” that is the bad guy.
+Both are at fault, but frankly I put the bulk of the blame on the abuser/neglector.
+Why shouldn’t someone seek love if they aren’t getting it from the person who promised it to them?

-And is sex the only thing that matters in a relationship?
-Cheating, again traditionally speaking, is ONLY sex (or sexual intimacy) with another person.
-Why shouldn’t lying be the accusation, if, as the person often claims, “It’s not the act that bothers me, it’s the lie”?
-Why shouldn’t someone lying about how much money you’re spending be equal in weight to lying about flirting with that girl at the bar?
+Besides, is sex the only thing that matters in a relationship?
+Cheating is about sex with another person, usually, but why shouldn’t lying be the accusation, if, as the person often claims, “It’s not the act that bothers me, it’s the lie”?
+Why shouldn’t someone lying about how much money they’re spending be equal in weight to lying about flirting with some girl at a bar?
+But it’s not treated the same at all.
+So, no, it’s not “about the lie.”
+You’re mad that they had sexual intimacy with someone not you.
+It’s not about the lie, it’s about your ego.
+You’re not as special to them as you thought you were.

 But, still, I don’t care to be around liars.
-There are people who lie.
 There are people who cheat at life.
 Who try to scam their customer, their boss.
 And, yes, they’ll “cheat” in relationships, because they -think- they’re winning.
 Somehow.
 And maybe you’d like to learn how to avoid those people, too, and stop getting cheated on (at least as much).

 6 Tips To Avoid Being Cheated On